-Why to use PowerShell to create SharePoint farm rather the nice SharePoint products configuration wizard?
-Because, SharePoint Products configuration wizard creates Central Administration database names with GUIDs.
+Why should we use PowerShell to create a SharePoint farm rather than the nice SharePoint products configuration wizard?
+Because SharePoint Products configuration wizard creates Central Administration database names with GUIDs.

 Create SharePoint 2013 farm using PowerShell:

 How to start?
-Follow these steps to create SharePoint farm using PowerShell.
+Follow these steps to create a SharePoint farm using PowerShell.

-Step 2: Logon to the server where you would like to host SharePoint Central Administration site.
-Right click on “SharePoint 2013 Management Shell” and select “Run as administrator”.
+Step 2: Logon to the server where you would like to host the SharePoint Central Administration site.
+Right-click on “SharePoint 2013 Management Shell” and select “Run as administrator”.
 The shell will give “Local farm is not accessible”, This is expected as we have not created the farm yet.
-Proceed executing the cmdlets below to create SharePoint 2013 farm using PowerShell.
+Proceed to execute the cmdlets below to create SharePoint 2013 farm using PowerShell.

 SharePoint 2013 create new farm using PowerShell

-Set the values at #Configuration Settings section below and run these PowerShell commands.
-Enter the password for Farm account when prompted.
+Set the values at the #Configuration Settings section below and run these PowerShell commands.
+Enter the password for the Farm account when prompted.